Persib Putri

-Persib Putri (English: Persib Women), (also known as Persib Putri Bandung), is an Indonesian professional women's football club based in Bandung, West Java, Indonesia.
+Persib Putri (English: Persib Women) (also known as Persib Putri Bandung) is an Indonesian professional women's football club based in Bandung, West Java.
 Founded in 2019, the club is affiliated with men's professional association football club Persib Bandung.
 It currently plays in the Liga 1 Putri, the top women's league in Indonesia.

 History

 In July 2019, Persib announced their commitment to take part in the inaugural season of Liga 1 Putri, a women's football competition in Indonesia and formed a women's football team.